stackeduary/JavaRemoteEE22/Quiz-Answers/Answers-to-Quiz-7-Sun-2.19.md

   - `.equals()`

 5. Reference equality implies value equality.
+  - if two objects have the same memory reference, then they must have the same value.

 6. Everything in Java is an object.

-7. The object class is the root class in Java.
-Everything inherits from this class.
+7. The Object class is the root class in Java.
+Everything inherits from the Object class.